-Willowstick provides quick and nonintrusive technologies to identify, map and model preferential groundwater connection paths.
+Willowstick is a geophysical technology company that provides quick and non-intrusive technologies to identify, map and model preferential groundwater connection paths.
 Like an angiogram that enables medical personnel to see blood flow inside the body, the Willowstick method is able to quickly identify groundwater flow paths.
 This technique is a powerful tool for finding seeps through or under engineered embankments, leaks through inaccessible liners or for finding preferential flow paths of groundwater.

 The Willowstick method is an active geophysical technique.
 Active methods work by transmitting man-made signals such as percussion waves or electric currents through the earth.
 The Willowstick method works by introducing an electric current directly into the water of interest.
 We use the subsurface water of interest as the medium to help us establish an electrical circuit.
 By measuring the magnetic field generated by the flow of electric current in the water we can identify if there are, and the location of, any preferential water connection paths.
 This unique method works in the following manner:

-- The magnetic field is measured an recorded at the surface.
+- The magnetic field is measured and recorded at the surface using our patented instruments

 The Willowstick method has been ground-proofed in projects completed throughout the world.
 Willowstick enjoys a high rate of returning customers many of which are recognized as leaders within their respective industries.
 For a partial client list click here.